 Here are some aspects that make MBAs good startup employees.

 #1.
-Contribute to Structured Thinking
+Contribute to make your business become Structured

 Startups ooze with creativity, energy, ambition, ideas and innovation.
 But, they tend to be weak in structure and structured thinking that facilitate and sustain such precious aspects.
 Balance is a crucial thing and without it startups descend into chaos, inefficiency and ad hoc practices which hurt their core competitive advantage.
 Many activities need repetition and hence structure brings order, clarity and efficiency.